Buli (film): Plot

-Meanwhile, Roy and Tan Sri Michael with their Japanese clients having dinner at the restaurant.
-Rudy worked as the waiter there and tells them if everything is alright.
-After the dinner time, Roy came to changing room and meet Rudy.
-He passed the software security system to Rudy and tell him to prepare when the security system's code is activated, so he can enter the bank.
-Shaf was at the hospital where he receives treatment due to injury at his foot.
-Nordin want to explained about what happened but Dr. Ika decided to use her authority to send him at the psychiatric ward of the hospital where she worked.
-After recovered from his foot injury, Shaf come back home and decided to take his belongings and no longer lives with Nordin.
-While in the psychiatric ward, Nordin speaks to an old man who is thinking of his children and the man explained to him that his children did not want claim that he is their father and his children no longer have any relationship to him anymore.
-Nordin decided to stay away from the old man who keeps telling about fathers as the old man insist to not seeking apologize from his children.
-Nordin then met Dr. Ika and tells her to prove that he is not insane and decided to get out from the hospital as he want to claim his right at the Michaelsoft.
+Meanwhile, Roy and Tan Sri Michael with their Japanese clients are having dinner at the restaurant.
+Rudy worked as the waiter there and tells them everything is alright.
+After the dinner time, Roy came to changing room and meets Rudy.
+He passed the software security system to Rudy and tells him to prepare when the security system's code is activated, so he can enter the bank.
+Shaf was at the hospital where he receives treatment due to injury of his foot.
+Nordin wants to explain what happened but Dr. Ika decided to use her authority to send him to the psychiatric ward of the hospital where she worked.
+After recovering from his foot injury, Shaf come back home and decided to take his belongings and no longer lives with Nordin.
+While in the psychiatric ward, Nordin speaks to an old man who is thinking of his children and the man explained to him that his children did not want claim that he is their father and his children no longer have any relationship with him anymore.
+Nordin decided to stay away from the old man who keeps telling about fathers as the old man insists he is not seeking apology from his children.
+Nordin then met Dr. Ika and tells her to prove that he is not insane and decided to get out from the hospital as he wants to claim his right at the Michaelsoft.